Chemical Compliance - Focus List

 High Concern (SVHC) from the REACH Candidate List (www.echa.europa.eu/web/guest/candidate-list-table).

-With the recent update of the REACH Candidate List of Substances of Very High
+to the REACH Candidate List of Substances of Very High Concern for

 Should a product contain other SVHC's above 0.1 percent, a phase out must start